BurlingtonCodeAcademy/react-chat/README.md

 # Icebox

+  * Set your ad image to change to a new ad after a predetermined amount of time.

   * Validation - when a message exceeds 500 characters in its body, it should be rejected, and not sent to the database.

   * Rather than utilizing `localhost`, set up your database to connect to a MongoDb Atlas cluster.
 If you reach this icebox, you will **need** to utilize the dotenv library and a `.env` file to hide the password in your connection string.
 The `.gitignore` already ignores `.env` for you.